georgepaul171/Research-Project/bpd/5June/results/analysis_report.md

 3. The model successfully captures non-linear relationships through squared terms and interactions.

-4. Uncertainty quantification is reliable at higher confidence levels.
+4. Uncertainty quantification is reliable at higher confidence levels - an improvement compared to the previous model in 1June.

 5. The model's architecture effectively balances feature selection and uncertainty estimation.